Table of Contents

 I said that the capacity of the battery is like the fuel tank - which means the capacity determines how long you can run before you have to recharge.
 The higher the number, the longer the run time.
-For R/C cars and trucks, the average is 5000mAh - that is our most popular battery here in the store.
+Airplanes and helicopters don't really have a standard capacity, because they come in many different sizes, but for R/C cars and trucks, the average is 5000mAh - that is our most popular battery here in the store.
 But there are companies that make batteries with larger capacities.
 Traxxas even has one that is over 12000mAh!
 That's huge, but there is a downside to large capacities as well.
 The bigger the capacity, the bigger the physical size and weight of the battery.
 Another consideration is heat build up in the motor and speed control over such a long run.
 Unless periodically checked, you can easily burn up a motor if it isn't given enough time to cool down, and most people don't stop during a run to check their motor temps.
 Keep that in mind when picking up a battery with a large capacity.

 The C Rating is simply a measure of how fast the battery can be discharged safely and without harming the battery.
 One of the things that makes it complicated is that it's not a stand-alone number; it requires you to also know the capacity of the battery to ultimately figure out the safe amp draw (the "C" in C Rating actually stands for Capacity).
 Once you know the capacity, it's pretty much a plug-and-play math problem.
 Using the above battery, here's the way you find out the maximum safe continuous amp draw:

 The resulting number is the maximum sustained load you can safely put on the battery.
-Going higher than that will result in the battery becoming, at best, unusable.
+Going higher than that will result in, at best, the degradation of the battery at a faster than normal pace.
 At worst, it could burst into flames.
-So our example battery can handle a maximum continuous load of 100A.
+So our example battery can handle a maximum continuous load of 250A.